-Prerequisite(s): PSE214 and PSE301
+Prerequisite(s): PSE214 and PSE301 Semester: Usually offered in the Fall & Winter

 PSE465 Directed Studies in Leadership

 With permission of the department head, specialized study on an approved subject in one of the areas studies in Military Leadership, but not available in other courses offered by the department.
 The method of instruction (i.e., lecture, seminar, tutorial, directed reading, etc.) will be determined by student needs and faculty availability.